Mind over bionic hand: can imagining movements improve prosthetic control?

 Summary

-This study looks at how well people with below-elbow amputations can imagine movements and whether that skill helps them use their myoelectric prosthetic arm more effectively.
-Researchers will compare 30 amputees with a control group of non-amputees using questionnaires and mental rotation tests.
-The goal is to understand the link between motor imagery, arm function, and body awareness.
+This study looks at how well people with below-elbow amputations can imagine movements (motor imagery) and whether that skill helps them use their myoelectric prosthetic arm more effectively.
+Researchers will compare 30 amputees with a control group, using questionnaires and mental rotation tests.
+The goal is to understand the link between mental imagery, arm function, and body awareness, which could lead to better rehabilitation strategies.

 Disclaimer